-Between lockdowns, the Community Liaison Officer regularly attended a local Culcairn café on a Tuesday morning where locals could attend for a project update or to ask any questions they had.
-This café functioned as a hub, with information posted on the walls to inform the local community of project status.
+Between COVID-19 related lockdowns, the Community Liaison Officer regularly attended a local Culcairn café on a Tuesday morning where locals could drop by for a project update or to ask any questions.
+This café functioned as a hub, with information posted on the walls to inform the local community of the project status.